mbezjak/kin/README.md

 `build.kin` file and run `java -jar kin.jar`.

 ## Required dependencies
-Just Java 6.
+Just Java.
 Everything else is bundled in jar itself.

 ## Build process
 In order to simplify configuration process `kin` uses the fact that